Chapter Two: Ann

 Like she intended to be, he’s intent on his reading, taking notes in his margins, mouthing along, expressive, gesticulating—an absorption she finds endearing.

-“Shut up.”
-She glares, and tries to return her attention to the climate report, but all the words just look like: doom, doom, doom.
+She tries to return her attention to the climate report, but all the words just look like: doom, doom, doom.
 Who can do anything with doom?

 “Ha!” he drops his pencil without hesitation to give her his full attention.
 Endearing again.
 “Is it really that bad?
 Whatcha got over there?
 Vampires in space?
-A musical about Afghanistan?”
+A musical about the war in Ukraine?”

 He raises a eyebrow artfully.